xo/usql/README.md

 # connect to a sqlite database that exists on disk
 $ usql dbname.sqlite3

-# Note: when connecting to a SQLite database, if the "<driver>://" or
+# Note: when connecting to a SQLite database, if the "driver://" or
-# "<driver>:" scheme/alias is omitted, the file must already exist on disk.
+# "driver:" scheme/alias is omitted, the file must already exist on disk.
 #
 # if the file does not yet exist, the URL must incorporate file:, sq:, sqlite3:,
 # or any other recognized sqlite3 driver alias to force usql to create a new,